- Reference Number: HEY-960/2020

 What should I do if I become breathless or develop chest pains?

-Seek help immediately if you experience any of these symptoms either by contacting your GP or the Labour Ward (01482) 604390.
+Seek help immediately if you experience any of these symptoms either by contacting your doctor or the Labour Ward (01482) 604390.
 Alternatively you can attend the Emergency Department.